azurecitadel/azurecitadel/content/arc/servers-hack/proctor/policy.md

   * select the workspace
   * create a remediation task for the Dependency agent for one OS type
 * Manually add another remediation task for the other OS type
-* Assign the Inherit a tag from the resource group if missing
-  * Rename and specify "platform"
-  * Add remediation tasks
-  * Duplicate for "datacentre"

 Discussion point - custom initiative for auditing missing tags, creating default tags, inheriting tags.
 Mention policy labs.
 (Rich needs to add custom initiative - work in progress.)